russmckendrick/vinyl-scrobbler/README.md

 # Vinyl Scrobbler

+> [!CAUTION]
+> This is a personal project, its probably not for you and provided as is.
+Run at your own risk.

 A macOS menu bar application that lets you scrobble your vinyl records to Last.fm using Discogs metadata.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)